DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 {{% tab "Environment variables" %}}

-To configure the Tracer using environment variables, set the variables before launching the instrumented application.
+To configure the tracer using environment variables, set the variables before launching the instrumented application.

 For example: